zakkak/rendezvous/README.md

 ## Setup

-Before accessing the web interface for the first time please edit `config.php`.
+Before accessing the web interface for the first time please edit `conf.php`.